-The Federal Communication Commission has released a Declaratory Ruling and Order to state the rules in relation to HIPAA and patient telephone calls.
+The Federal Communication Commission has released a Declaratory Ruling and Order to clarify TCPA rules in relation to HIPAA and patient telephone calls.

-Some healthcare suppliers have had difficulty understanding the rules in relation to HIPAA and patient telephone calls, and how the rules comply with the Telephone Consumer Protection Act (TCPA).
-Now, 19 years and 24 years after these Acts were passed in law, the Federal Communications Commission (FCC) has released a Declaratory Ruling and Order to address any possible confusion.
+Some healthcare suppliers have had difficulty understanding TCPA rules in relation to HIPAA and patient telephone calls, and now – 19 years and 24 years after these Acts were passed – the Federal Communications Commission (FCC) has released a Declaratory Ruling and Order to address any possible confusion.

-The ruling explains the rules in relation to HIPAA and patient telephone calls completed by covered entities and their Business Associates.
-The ruling also exempts covered bodies and Business Entities from certain TCPA legislation in certain situations.
+The ruling explains the rules in relation to HIPAA and patient telephone calls made by covered entities and their Business Associates.
+The ruling also exempts covered entities and Business Associates from TCPA legislation in certain situations.

 Rules in Relation to HIPAA and Patient Telephone Calls

-The FCC´s order explaining the rules in relation to HIPAA and patient telephone calls says that, if a patient supplies a contact telephone number to a healthcare group, the provision of that telephone number is indicative of express consent for telephone calls to be completed, subject to certain HIPAA restrictions.
+The FCC´s order explaining the rules in relation to HIPAA and patient telephone calls says that, if a patient supplies a contact telephone number to a healthcare group, the provision of that telephone number is indicative of express consent for telephone calls and text messages, subject to certain HIPAA restrictions.
 Consent applies to calls and text messages about:

 - Medical treatment provision